Chapter 3.45

 3.45.050 Certain grant incentives.

-(1) A new business firm in good standing shall be eligible to apply for one or more of the following specific grants from the industrial development authority (IDA) of the city of Staunton, to the extent not inconsistent with the terms of a contribution agreement to be entered into between the IDA and the city, in amount(s) equal to:
+(1) A business firm in good standing shall be eligible to apply for one or more of the following specific grants through an annual application process administered by the enterprise zone administrator on behalf of the economic development authority (EDA) of the city of Staunton, to the extent not inconsistent with the terms of a contribution agreement to be entered into between the EDA and the city, in amount(s) equal to:

-(2) A business firm in good standing with operations located in an enterprise zone shall be eligible to apply for one or more of the following specific grants from the industrial development authority (IDA) of the city of Staunton, to the extent not inconsistent with the terms of a contribution agreement to be entered into between the IDA and the city, in amount(s) equal to:
+(2) A business firm in good standing shall be eligible to apply for one or more of the following specific grants available on a first-come, first-served basis beginning July 1st of each year from the EDA of the city of Staunton, to the extent not inconsistent with the terms of a contribution agreement to be entered into between the EDA and the city, in amounts(s) equal to:

 3.45.060 Other certain incentives.